5.1 Infection Control & Standard Precautions

 • Medical asepsis (clean technique) reduces pathogens; surgical asepsis (sterile technique) eliminates them — a CNA primarily practices medical asepsis

-Infection control is one of the most heavily tested areas on the New Jersey CNA written exam, and hand hygiene is required in nearly every NNAAP skill you will demonstrate.
-Long-term care residents are often older, immunocompromised, or sharing close quarters, so a single lapse can cause an outbreak.
+Infection control is one of the most heavily tested areas on the New Jersey CNA written exam, and hand hygiene appears in nearly every National Nurse Aide Assessment Program (NNAAP) skill you demonstrate.
+Long-term care residents are often older, immunocompromised, malnourished, or living in close quarters, so a single lapse by one nurse aide can spark a facility-wide outbreak of influenza, norovirus, or Clostridioides difficile (C. diff).
+The CNA is the resident's front-line defense, touching residents and surfaces dozens of times a shift.

 The Chain of Infection

-An infection can only spread when six links connect.
-Break any one link and the infection stops.
+An infection can only spread when six links connect in sequence.
+Break any one link and the infection stops — this is the single most testable concept in the domain.

 LinkMeaningHow a CNA Breaks It

-Infectious agentThe germ (bacteria, virus, fungus)Cleaning and disinfection
+Infectious agentThe germ (bacteria, virus, fungus, protozoa)Cleaning, disinfection, antibiotics

-ReservoirWhere the germ lives (people, equipment, water)Proper waste handling
+ReservoirWhere the germ lives and grows (people, equipment, water, food)Proper cleaning and waste handling

-Portal of exitHow it leaves (cough, blood, stool)Cover coughs, contain fluids
+Portal of exitHow it leaves (cough, blood, stool, drainage, urine)Cover coughs, contain body fluids

-Mode of transmissionHow it travels (contact, droplet, air)Hand hygiene, PPE
+Mode of transmissionHow it travels (direct/indirect contact, droplet, airborne, vehicle)Hand hygiene, PPE, no sharing equipment

-Portal of entryHow it enters (broken skin, mouth, catheter)Clean technique, dressings
+Portal of entryHow it enters (broken skin, mouth, nose, catheter, IV site)Clean technique, intact dressings, skin care

-Susceptible hostA person who can get sickNutrition, vaccination, skin care
+Susceptible hostA person who can get sickNutrition, hydration, vaccination, skin integrity

 Hand Hygiene — The #1 Measure

-The Centers for Disease Control and Prevention (CDC) names hand hygiene the single most effective way to prevent healthcare-associated infections.
-Follow the World Health Organization (WHO) 5 Moments: before touching a resident, before a clean/aseptic task, after body-fluid exposure risk, after touching a resident, and after touching the resident's surroundings.
+The CDC names hand hygiene the single most effective way to prevent HAIs.
+Follow the World Health Organization (WHO) 5 Moments: (1) before touching a resident, (2) before a clean/aseptic task, (3) after body-fluid exposure risk, (4) after touching a resident, and (5) after touching the resident's surroundings.

-Wash with soap and water for at least 20 seconds when hands are visibly soiled or after caring for a resident with Clostridioides difficile (C. diff), because alcohol gel does not kill C. diff spores.
-Use friction, keep fingertips pointed down, and dry with a paper towel used to turn off the faucet.
+Use soap and water for at least 20 seconds when hands are visibly soiled, after using the restroom, before handling food, and after caring for a resident with C. diff or norovirus — because alcohol-based hand rub does not kill C. diff spores.
+Use friction over all surfaces, keep fingertips pointed down so dirty water runs into the sink (not up your arms), rinse, dry with a clean paper towel, and use a new dry paper towel to turn off the faucet so you do not recontaminate clean hands.

 PPE Donning and Doffing Order

-Personal Protective Equipment (PPE) is worn in a strict CDC sequence so the dirtiest item is removed first.
+Personal Protective Equipment (PPE) is worn in a strict CDC sequence so the dirtiest item is removed first and you do not contaminate yourself.

 StepDonning (Put On)Doffing (Take Off)